reframe-hpc/reframe/writing_checks/README.md

 Keep in mind that adding custom job options tights the regression test to the scheduler making it less portable, unless proper action is taken.
 Of course, if there is no need to support multiple schedulers, adding any job option becomes trivial as shown in the example above.

-# Setting up the environment
+# Setting up the Environment

 ReFrame allows the customization of the environment of the regression tests.
 This can be achieved by loading and unloading environment modules and by defining environment variables.